Family visit to Bateman's

 You have a choice when it comes to eating with your family at Bateman’s.
 Sit inside the Mulberry tea-room or on outdoor chairs and tables in the Mulberry Garden.
 If it's good weather, grab and go from the tea-room or if it’s good weather, why not bring a picnic to enjoy in one of our dedicated picnic areas.

 Good to know

-- Baby changing facilities can be found in the assessable toilet next to Visitor Reception, in the car park.
+- Baby changing facilities can be found in the accessible toilet next to Visitor Reception, in the car park.